RWS/studio-api-docs/apiconcepts/translationmemory/updating_a_translation_memory.md

 ```
 ***

 TUs can also contain structure context information that indicates whether a particular segment occurred, for example, in a headline, a table cell, a footnote, etc. This structure context information can be helpful, as the same source segment might sometimes have to be translated differently depending on whether it occurs e.g. in a normal paragraph or in a table cell.
-For this reason, structure context information, too, can be saved with a TU. <Var:ProductName> uses display codes such as H (Headline), FN (Footnote) to show the structure context of a particular TU to the user.
+For this reason, structure context information, too, can be saved within a TU. <Var:ProductName> uses display codes such as H (Headline), FN (Footnote) to show the structure context of a particular TU to the user.

 ![StructureContext](images/StructureContext.jpg)